sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## CreateCampaign
+## Create a campaign

 > Campaign CreateCampaign(ctx).Campaign(campaign).Execute()

-Create a campaign
+Creates a new Certification Campaign with the information provided in the request body.

 ### Example